By Huong T. Nguyen

 I would be remiss if I didn’t acknowledge the many people and organizations that supported me throughout my ordeal.
 It takes a large village to educate a student.

 In particular, I salute the Servicemembers Legal Defense Network (SLDN) for fielding my call 15 years ago and advising me throughout the coming out process.
 Since then, SLDN has helped thousands of service members who are lesbian, gay, or bisexual, or who are perceived to be so, navigate “Don’t Ask, Don’t Tell.”

 I am also grateful to David Mixner, for going to bat on this issue (despite subsequent passage of the Solomon Amendments) and helping me manage the media and preserve my dignity in a difficult time.
-He has also worked tirelessly on a number of other LGBT issues throughout his illustrious career.
+He has also worked tirelessly on a number of other LGBTQ issues throughout his illustrious career.

 I thank Rae Lee Saporin and Chancellor Charles Young of UCLA for helping me obtain financial aid to complete college, and for their promise to help others like me in the future.

 And, of course, I thank the girl, my wife, the love of my life.